gibsonpp/GR-sslcm-data/README.md

 “spawning period”.

-For the GR-LCM, mortality between Bonneville Dam and Lower Granite Dam is captured in the `BON-LGR-adult-PIT-detections` “converstion rate” data set; and mortality during the spawning period is captured in the pre-spawn survival data set; but adult mortality between Lower Granite Dam, arriving on the spawning grounds, and holding until spawning begins, is not captured in the data sets used to fit the GR-LCM.
+For the GR-LCM, mortality between Bonneville Dam and Lower Granite Dam is captured in the `BON-LGR-adult-PIT-detections` converstion rate data set; mortality during the spawning period is captured in the `prespawn surv` data set; but adult mortality between Lower Granite Dam and the start of the spawning period is not captured in the data sets used to fit the GR-LCM.

-Low sample sizes of recovered carcasses with known spawn status in many years and populations limit our ability to make strong inferences about prespawn mortaltiy rates.
-This is especially problematic for the Upper Grande Ronde population, where carcass recoveries are consistently very low (due to a combination of low adult fish numbers and low recovery rates), but the available evidence (including some data from radio-tracking of returning adults; Crump et al. 2021) suggests that prespawn survival rates in this population are both low and highly variable among years.
-So we have only limited information available to characterize this important source of mortality in the UGR population.
+Low sample sizes of recovered carcasses with known spawn status in some years and populations limit our ability to make strong inferences about prespawn mortality rates.
+This is especially problematic for the UGR population, where carcass recoveries are consistently very low.
+A radio tracking study (Crump et al. 2021) of adult Chinook salmon in the UGR population suggests that prespawn survival rates are both low and highly variable among years.
+We have limited information available to characterize this important source of mortality in the UGR population.
-Carcass recovery rates also tend to be low in the Minam population, but observed prespawn survival rates there are consistently high across years.
+Carcass recovery rates are also low in the MIN population, but observed prespawn survival rates there are consistently high.

 ## Adult: fecundity